Guide to Buying a Puppy

 Use the Puppy Contract

-You are strongly advised to buy from a breeder who uses (or is prepared to use) the Puppy Contract which is made up of a Contract for Sale and Puppy Information Pack (PIP) and may be downloaded at www.puppycontract.org.uk Ideally it will be this contract produced by the RSPCA and Animal Welfare Foundation (AWF) and is the one we recommend.
+You are strongly advised to buy from a breeder who uses (or is prepared to use) the Puppy Contract which is made up of a Contract for Sale and Puppy Information Pack (PIP) and may be downloaded at www.puppycontract.org.uk This contract is produced by the Animal Welfare Foundation (AWF) and is the one we recommend.

 Find an ethical breeder who puts the welfare of his/her breeding dogs and puppies first

 Visit two or three breeders before making a choice and treat the first visit as a ‘fact finding’ visit.
-Discuss any issues that your family may have away from the breeder.
-Never fall for the line, ‘If you don’t take him now, he may not be here tomorrow.’
+Never fall for the line, 'If you don't take him now he may not be here tomorrow.'

 See the puppies’ pedigree

 When purchasing a pedigree dog ask to see the five generation pedigree certificate of the dog before agreeing to purchase.
 If the same name appears more than once on the pedigree it is a sign of a high level of inbreeding.
 Ask the breeder for the coefficient of inbreeding (COI) of the puppies and compare it to the breed average COI.
 This can be checked on the Kennel Club website or on the breed pages of the Dog Breed Health website.
-(Ref: ‘A Beginners Guide to COI‘ on the DBH website)
+(Ref: ‘A Beginners Guide to COI‘)

 See the health screening certificates

-Check that the breeder has done all of the relevant health screening on the parents of your puppy (or adult dog) and ask to see the relevant documentation to prove that both parents of your puppy are healthy and fit to breed.
-Find out what a genuine certificate looks like by visiting the BVA/KC Canine HeaIth Schemes website: www.bva.co.uk/Canine-Health-Schemes/ and find out at what age a dog should be tested/re-tested.
+Check that the breeder has done all of the important health screening on the parents of your puppy.
+Ask to see the relevant documentation to prove that both parents of your puppy are healthy and fit to breed.
+Find out what a genuine certificate looks like by visiting the BVA/KC Canine HeaIth Schemes website: www.bva.co.uk/Canine-Health-Schemes/ and find out at what age a dog should be tested and/or re-tested.
 It is advisable to see this paperwork before going to see the puppies.
 It is so easy to let your heart rule your head once you have seen a puppy.
-If a breeder has not carried out all the available health tests (there may be good reasons) ask them to explain why.
+If a breeder has not carried out all the relevant health tests, ask them to explain why.
 Breed specific health screening and DNA tests may be seen at www.dogbreedhealth.com Breed Information Pages.

 See the puppies with their mother (dam) and siblings.
 See the father (sire)

-It is essential that you see the puppies interacting with their mother and in a home environment where they have had a chance to be properly socialised with humans and other animals.
+It is essential that you see the puppies interacting with their mother and in a suitable home environment where they have had a chance to be properly socialised with humans and other animals.
 Never accept a puppy which has been taken from its mother at less than eight weeks old.
 The breeder must also show that the mother’s comfort and welfare is paramount.
 Ideally you should meet your puppy’s father as well to make sure that his temperament (as well as the mother’s) is sound.
 Note that in larger scale breeding establishments adult dogs will be accustomed to kennels.
 However, the pups should have interaction with humans several times a day from birth and at about five weeks be brought into the house for a couple of hours on a regular basis.
 Puppies need to be accustomed to a variety of household sounds (for example, vacuum cleaner, washing machine, dishes clattering, loud music, noisy children, thunder and fireworks) from a very early age.
 Good breeders will have habituated puppies to a variety of sounds and may send a puppy home with a sound CD as part of the puppy pack.
 Various CDs and downloads are available so that the process can be continued by a new owner.
 You can find further information about socialising, habituating and training your puppy from the Animal Behaviour and Training Council (ABTC),the Association of Pet Behaviour Counsellors (APBC) and the Association of Pet Dog Trainers (APDT).
-Puppies should be introduced to children and cats as well so that they are not fearful of them in later life.
+Puppies should be appropriately introduced to children and cats as well so that they are not fearful of them in later life.